flyingmachine/brave-clojure-web/content/java.md

 *objects*, and *methods*.

 I think of objects as really, really, ridiculously dumb androids.
-They're the kind of android that would never inspire moral or philosophical debate about the ethics of relegating sentient creatures to perpetual servitude.
+They're the kind of android that would never inspire philosophical debate about the ethics of relegating sentient creatures to perpetual servitude.
 These androids do two things: they respond to commands and they maintian data for me.
 (In my imagination they do this by writing stuff down on little Hello Kitty clipboards.)
 Both the set of commands the android understands and the set of data it maintains is determined by the factory that makes the android.
 In this metaphor, commands correspond to methods and the factories correspond classes.
 For example, you might have a `ScaryClown` factory producing androids that respond to the command `makeBalloonArt`.
 The android keeps track of the number of balloons it has by writing down the number on its clipboard, then erasing that number and writing a new one whenever the number of balloons it carries changes.
 It can report that number with the command `balloonCount` and receive any number of balloons with `receiveBalloons`.
 Here's how you might interact a Java object representing Belly Rubs the Clown:

 ```java
 ScaryClown bellyRubsTheClown = new ScaryClown();